borntofrappe/fullstack-d3/README.md

   This works, but the tooltip is positioned from the top left corner

-- again in the `transform` property, the `calc` function modifies the position to align the tooltip as wanted
+- again in the `transform` property, the `calc` function modifies the position to align the tooltip to achieve the desired alignment

   ```js
   tooltip.style(